RelativalyKeen/RelativalyKeen/README.md

 - Webservers
 - Bots
 - Desktop Apps
-- ASCII Renderers (more then you would think)
+- ASCII Renderers (more than you would think)
 - and more